-- Contractor's personnel shall observe Buyer's posted speed limits, parking regulations and prevailing OSHA regulations when operating vehicles and moving equipment at Buyer's facilities. - 2.
-Only the vehicles and moving equipment absolutely necessary for contractor's work shall be allowed within Buyer's facility.
+- 1. Contractor's personnel shall observe Buyer's posted speed limits, parking regulations, and prevailing OSHA regulations when operating vehicles and moving equipment at Buyer's facilities. - 2.
+Only the vehicles and moving equipment absolutely necessary for Contractor's work shall be allowed within Buyer's facility.
+Refer to Section entitled "Summary of the Work" in this document regarding ingress and egress to Buyer's facilities.
 Seat belts shall be worn by all personnel within an operating vehicle while on Buyer's property. - 3.
-The driver of each vehicle is responsible for the safety of all passengers and the stability of materials being hauled or handled by the equipment.

-- 4. All vehicles which are not necessary for work shall park in areas designated by the Contract Coordinator. - 5.
-All contractor vehicles must be covered by contractor's insurance requirements as indicated in Buyer's Contract. - 6.
-Blocking of plant roadways is prohibited except where specifically authorized by the Contract Coordinator. - 7.
+The driver of each vehicle is responsible for the safety of all passengers and the stability of materials being hauled or handled by the equipment. - 4.
+All vehicles which are not necessary for work shall be parked in areas designated by the Buyer's Contractor Coordinator. - 5.
+All Contractor vehicles must be covered by Contractor's insurance requirements as indicated in Buyer's contract. - 6.
+Blocking of plant roadways is prohibited except where specifically authorized by the Buyer's Contractor Coordinator. - 7.
 Speed limits shall be strictly followed on Buyer's property. - 8.
-All contractors' equipment (i.e., backhoes, cranes, front end loaders, dozers, earth movers) shall have functioning backup warning devices. - 9.
-All stationary equipment shall be grounded or isolated, when working near, above, or below grade energized lines or equipment. - 10.
-All vehicle operators shall possess a valid drivers license and be recognized by the respective state's Department of Motor Vehicles. - 11.
-All contractors' equipment, whether owned, leased, or borrowed, shall be free of defects and free from leaks of oils, coolants, or other chemicals. - 12.
-Operation of gasoline engine or diesel engine driven equipment, i.e., forklift, air compressors, generators, pumps, are not permitted in buildings or enclosed area(s) unless the equipment has been inspected and conditions approved by Buyer's SH&E organization through the Contract Coordinator, prior to initiation of work.
-While on Buyer's premises, all gasoline or diesel-powered engines shall be shut down before fuel tanks are opened or refueled; propane powered equipment shall be in good working condition.
-Refueling within a building is prohibited.
-If Buyer's SH&E organization authorizes use of gasoline or diesel engine driven equipment within a building or enclosed area, conditional approval will be granted on, but not necessarily limited to, the following requirements: - a) The contractor shall use an appropriate ventilation method including but not limited to opening doors.
-Additionally, the contractor shall coordinate all activities with the Contract Coordinator in order to eliminate any emission buildup. - b) The contractor shall conduct continuous air monitoring and record Carbon Monoxide and/or oxygen deficient atmosphere to detect and alert occupants of any hazardous levels near the operation. - c) Carbon Monoxide emissions shall not exceed a PEL of 25 ppm as a time weighted average (TWA) for a normal 8 hour workday or a Ceiling Threshold of 200 ppm.
+All Contractor equipment (i.e., backhoes, cranes, front end loaders, dozers, earth movers, etc.) shall have functioning backup warning devices. - 9.
+All stationary equipment shall be grounded or isolated when working near, above, or below grade energized lines or equipment. - 10.
+All vehicle operators shall possess a valid driver's license and be recognized by the Mississippi Department of Motor Vehicles.

-L. Excavations and Trenching
+L. Excavations & Trenching